Would you like to create a separate page for blog posts in WordPress?

 First, you need to install and activate the SeedProd plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 SeedProd is the best drag-and-drop WordPress page builder for businesses, bloggers, and website owners.
-The Pro and Elite plans now include a complete theme designer that allows you to easily customize your blog page and much more.
+It also has a theme designer that allows you to easily customize your blog page and much more.

-Upon activation, go to the SeedProd » Settings page to enter your plugin license key.
+Upon activation, visit the SeedProd » Settings page to enter your license key.
 You can find this information in your account on the SeedProd website.

 After that, it’s time to create a custom WordPress theme.
 This is much simpler than it sounds.